moeinthecloud87/pki-portfolio-maurice-nelson/labs/week-03/submissions/lab-02-certificate-extensions.md

 Briefly describe what this lab was about in your own words.
 What PKI concept were you investigating?

+This lab is about digging deeper into a cert with Certificate Extensions and why they are important
 ---

 ## Environment